 ReopenCU COVID-19 Symptom Self-check App

-Beginning in late December 2020, the ReopenCU app will request permission to use location services the first time you open the app.
+The first time you use ReopenCU, the app will request permission to use location services the first time you open the app.
 Enabling location services is voluntary, but will improve contact tracing at Columbia by providing access to the SSID of your wireless network connection.
 Note that this location data will only be used for contact tracing purposes to identify potential close contacts.

 Data will only be collected when the ReopenCU app is open and you are connected to a Columbia University wireless network.